gravityemperor/bachatdost/wp-content/plugins/featured-image-from-url/readme.txt

 = What's the metadata created by FIFU?

 * Database registers that help WordPress components to work with the external images.
-FIFU can generate the metadata of ~30,000 image URLs per minute.
+FIFU can generate the metadata of ~50,000 image URLs per minute.

 = What are the disadvantages of the external images?

-* No image optimization or thumbnails.
-You can fix that with Jetpack plugin (performance settings).
+* No image optimization or thumbnails by default.
+You can fix that with CDN + Optimized Thumbnails feature (performance settings).

 = What are the advantages of the external images?

 * You save money on storage, processing and copyright.
 And you can have extremely fast import processes.

+= Is it legal to embed images without permission?

+* Yes, it is.
+Click [here](https://www.globalbankingandfinance.com/embedding-images-the-legal-way-to-steal/) to know more.

 == Screenshots ==